gjlander/back-end-prep/module09-express/express-lecture/lesson-plan.md

 -   Because the body of a request could in theory contain all kinds of data types, we have to tell our app that we are always expecting JSON.
 Once we do, express adds a `body` property to the request object that lets us access that data
     -   Order matters, this needs to be above all of the individual routes
+    -   Note that this is for the `request` body, we still have to set if the `response` will be JSON

 ```js
 app.use(express.json());